cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 #### Remarks

-Returns null if the instance is not a `LineString`.
+Returns null if the instance isn't a `LineString`.

 #### Geometry Example